papertigers/lightsandshapes/content/posts/tailscale-on-omnios.md

 ### Zone setup

-Tailscale can be setup to run directly in the globalzone or in a non globalzone.
+Tailscale can be set up to run directly in the globalzone or in a non globalzone.
 I am opting to show you how to deploy it in a zone in this case.

-First we are going to setup a *vnic* for the zone from the gz.
+First we are going to set up a *vnic* for the zone from the gz.
 This is important if you desire to make your zone an [exitnode][].
 If you create the vnic on demand in the zones configuration and assign it an IP address, then the `allowed-ips` link-prop will be set.
 This will prevent you from allowing your zone to act as a packet forwarder preforming NAT for your *tailnet*.
 From the globalzone create a *vnic* over the interface of your choice like so: